Flyball Dog Breeds: Best Traits, Types and Roles

 Staffordshire Bull Terriers

-Staffies sit in a sweet spot - small enough to bring down jump heights, but powerful enough to be genuinely quick.
-Plus, they never seem to run out of enthusiasm and are built like little tanks.
-Crash into the box at full speed?
-No problem.
+Staffies sit in a sweet spot: small enough to bring down jump heights, but powerful enough to be genuinely quick.
+Many Staffies bring plenty of enthusiasm and power, but they still need careful box-turn training so they use that strength safely.

 Working Cocker Spaniels